Crips–Bloods gang war: In popular culture

-The 1988 film Colors, which follows police officers as they investigate the two gangs as well as a Mexican gang in L.A., gained notoriety for using real gangsters as extras, as well as when a Crip murdered a Blood waiting in line to see the movie in Stockton, California.
+The 1988 film Colors, which follows police officers as they investigate the two gangs as well as a Mexican gang in Los Angeles, gained notoriety for using real gangsters as extras, as well as when a Crip murdered a Blood waiting in line to see the movie in Stockton, California.
 The war was the subject of a 2008 documentary film Crips and Bloods: Made in America.
-Movies like Boyz N' the Hood, Menace II Society, South Central also make reference to popular Crip and Blood street gangs such as the Crenshaw Mafia Bloods, Rollin' 60s Crips, Grape Street Crips, Hoover Crips etc.
+Movies like Boyz N' the Hood, Menace II Society, and South Central also make reference to Crip and Blood sets.

 In 1990, as a show of solidarity amongst the city's gang members, a group of major West Coast rappers released the song "We're All in the Same Gang" under the name West Coast Rap All-Stars.
 The cover of rapper Kendrick Lamar's 2014 single "i" is a photo of a Crip and Blood holding up their hands to make heart symbols, which Lamar described as the opposite of holding up gang signs.
 In 2024, he held The Pop Out: Ken & Friends concert in Los Angeles, in which Bloods and Crips celebrated together as a way to demonstrate unity against rapper Drake during the Drake–Kendrick Lamar feud.

 In the video games Grand Theft Auto: San Andreas (2004) and Grand Theft Auto V (2013), both set in a fictional version of California named San Andreas, the Crips and Bloods are represented by the "Grove Street Families" and "Ballas" gangs, respectively.
 Grand Theft Auto: San Andreas has a gang warfare gameplay mechanic, where players—acting as Grove Street Family member Carl Johnson—can kill Ballas to take over the city of "Los Santos" in sections.

+In the South Park episode Krazy Kripples, characters Jimmy Valmer and Timmy Burch join the Crips when Christopher Reeve visits South Park to promote stem cell research, taking the attention away from Jimmy's comedy act.
+The duo soon find themselves targeted by the Bloods, which leads them to try to end the war between the two gangs.